Is it important to have a Crisis Communication Plan?

 The following day Wall Street reported shares in the group were down around 4 per cent, temporarily wiping close to $1bn off the company’s total market value.

-Address their concerns in every piece of communication and land your messages every time.
+Address their concerns in every piece of communication you deliver.

 Potential Crisis in your Organisation?